 buffer or accelerate the pace of climate change.

-In my attempts to understand how plant communities work, I take the approach of multiple approaches.
+In my attempts to understand how plant communities work, I move back and forth between empirical and theoretical studies.
 I build simple tractable models whose results I can understand.
 I accompany these models with more realistic simulation models to validate that understanding and make quantitative predictions.
-Most importantly, I motivate, parametrize and test my theoretical work with experiments and observations in the field.
+And most importantly, I motivate, parametrize and test my theoretical work with experiments and observations in the field.

-June 23rd 2014 - Our paper, "Competition for water and light in closed-canopy forests", in The American Naturalist was awarded the society's Presidential Award for the best paper in the journal in 2013 at the Evolution conference in Raleigh, NC.
+23 Jun 2014 - Our paper, "Competition for water and light in closed-canopy forests", in The American Naturalist was awarded the society's Presidential Award for the best paper in the journal in 2013 at the Evolution conference in Raleigh, NC.